hvdwolf/Joying-RootAssistant/busybox-X86/Readme.md

 2.
     * On Windows: Run CMD.exe as Administrator.
     * On Linux likes: Open a terminal.
-3. Change to the folder where you unzipped the files or downloaded the repository, and change into the `busybox` folder where the `update_busybox.sh` and `update_busybox.bat` are located.
-Copy all the file from the win-adb folder into this `busybox` folder.
+3. Change to the folder where you unzipped the files or downloaded the repository, and change into the `busybox_X86` folder where the `update_busybox.sh` and `update_busybox.bat` are located.
 4.
     * On Windows: Run the update_busybox.bat script with the IP address of your Head Unit as a parameter: `update_busybox.bat 192.168.178.50` (for example)
     * On linux: Run the update_busybox.sh script with the IP address of your Head Unit as a parameter:`./update_busybox.sh 192.168.178.50` (for example)